 Sunday night standoff in Spokane Valley ends with man booked on nine felonies

 Aug.
-29—Spokane Valley deputies arrested a man suspected of violating a protection order after a standoff on Sunday night ended with a SWAT team entering his apartment just after midnight.
+30—Spokane Valley deputies arrested a man suspected of violating a protection order after a standoff on Sunday night ended with a SWAT team entering his apartment just after midnight.

-Jacob A. Northrup, 33, was booked into the Spokane County Jail for nine felonies: one violation of a domestic violence protection order and eight counts of first-degree computer trespass, according to a news release from the Spokane County Sheriff's Office.
+Jacob A. Northrup, 33, was booked into Spokane County Jail on nine felony charges : one violation of a domestic violence protection order and eight counts of first-degree computer trespass, according to a news release from the Spokane County Sheriff's Office.

 The victim of the no-contact order violation told deputies that Northrup came to her residence, attempted to contact her and broke her video doorbell camera.
 She also said that Northrup accessed her email and social media accounts and locked her out of them by changing the passwords.